 Your educational background plays a big part in how much time you will need to study for the exam.
 If you took the minimum amount of college courses, you will most likely have less understanding of the topics on the exam.

 A good example of this is some states don’t require you to take a governmental accounting or internal controls course in your undergraduate program.
 If you didn’t take a governmental accounting course, you will most likely need more study time on the governmental accounting sections.

 Many candidates don’t end up taking the exam right after they graduate college for several reasons.
 Sometimes it’s a good thing to wait a year or two before taking the exam after you graduate.
 A lot of college students are burned out by the end of their undergrad while others go on to pursue a master’s degree to fulfill the 150-credit hour requirement.

-Regardless of the reason, the amount of time you wait after college does contribute to the amount of time you will need to study.
+Regardless of the reason, the amount of time you wait after college does contribute to the necessary length of your study schedule.
 Remember, this is primarily an academic exam.
-It has little to do with real world accounting in practice.
-The sooner you take the exam out of college the easier of a time you will have remember topics, facts, and concepts from your college accounting courses.
+It has little to do with real-world accounting in practice.
+The sooner you start studying and take the exam out of college the easier of a time you will have to remember topics, facts, and concepts from your college accounting courses.

 I would recommend taking it as soon as you can.
 The fresher the info is in your head, the better.

 Generally, work experience doesn’t contribute too much to exam knowledge, but it can.
-For example, if you have worked as a tax accountant for several years, you probably have all of the REG facts down pat and don’t need to review that stuff too much.
+For example, if you’ve worked full-time as a tax accountant for several years, you probably have all of the REG facts down pat and don’t need to review that stuff too much.

 Auditing experience doesn’t play that big of a role in your exam knowledge since the exam in more academic in nature.
 Obviously, there is some overlap, but more people say it doesn’t help that much.